KritishShukla/damApp_techsurf/README.md

 ## Introduction

 Managing digital assets such as images can be a challenging task, especially as the volume of content grows.
-The IntelligentImage Manager addresses this challenge by providing a user-friendly platform that combines image storage, modification, and intelligent tagging in one seamless experience.
+The DAM App addresses this challenge by providing a user-friendly platform that combines image storage, modification, and intelligent tagging in one seamless experience.

 ## Features
-# damApp_techsurf

 - **Image Editing:** Crop, rotate, adjust colors, apply filters, and more within the built-in image editor.
 - **Efficient Compression:** Optimize image file sizes while maintaining quality.
 - **Format Conversion:** Convert images to different formats with ease.